Cardano-freelance-marketplace/freelance-marketplace-local/documentation/technical-specs.md

 - **Profile and Skills**: One Profile has many skills and one skill has many Profiles.

-- **Requests and Milestone**: Implement a many-to-many relationship where each request can have multiple milestones.
+- **Requests and Milestone**: Implement a many-to-many relationship where each request can have multiple milestones, and each milestone can have multiple requests.

-- **Services and Milestone**: Implement a many-to-many relationship where each service can have multiple milestones.
+- **Services and Milestone**: Implement a many-to-many relationship where each service can have multiple milestones, and each milestone can have multiple services.

 - **Request and request status**: Implement a one-to-many relationship where each request has one status, one status has many requests.